input-output-hk/mithril/docs/devbook/upgrade-repository-dependencies/README.md

 ## Introduction

-This runbook provides step-by-step instructions to upgrade the dependencies in the repository, including Rust crates, documentation, and JavaScript packages.
+This devbook provides step-by-step instructions to upgrade the dependencies in the repository, including Rust crates, documentation, and JavaScript packages.

 ## Update dependencies tool